version-fox/vfox-etcd/README.md

 # vfox-etcd plugin

 etcd [vfox](https://github.com/version-fox) plugin.
-Use the vfox to manage multiple [etcd](https://etcd.io/) versions in Linux/Darwin MacOS/Windows.
+Use the vfox to manage multiple [etcd](https://etcd.io/) & etcdctl & etcductl versions in Linux/Darwin MacOS/Windows.
+Also can be used to build etcd with [failpoint](https://github.com/etcd-io/etcd/tree/main/tests/robustness#running-locally).

 ## Usage